First, have you completed the following?

 - SUBMITTED your enrollment form on your student applicant portal after you are admitted?

-- SET UP your UNCA email account?
-(Directions will be emailed to you)
+- SET UP your UNCA email account and OnePort login (Directions here, login info emailed to you)?

 - SUBMITTED Student Information Form (under Next Steps in your Application Portal)?